Puppets/puppets-old/README.md

 ## About

-Marionette provides the necessary building blocks to build decoupled, modular applications.
+Marionette provides the necessary elements to build decoupled, modular applications.
 But one of its virtues – its (relative) lack of opinion – can also be a flaw.
 It is tempting, and sometimes easy, to write tightly coupled Marionette applications.